ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Migration: The UCSF Memory and Aging Center (MAC) have joined Wynton by contributing new nodes

 * Migration: The UCSF Macromolecular Structure Group (MSG) compute cluster (~1,300 physical cores) is incorporated into Wynton

+* GPU compute: Four communal GPU nodes with a total of 12 GPUs (from the QB3 cluster)

 See also [News].